chris-simms/resume/README.md

 ## Experience
 - ### Cloud DevOps Engineer - Ciox Health
   Oct.
-2018 - Present *(1 Year, 11 Months)*\
+2018 - Present *(2 Years, 8 Months)*\
   Phoenix, AZ

-  As a senior member of a DevOps team of 3, I develop and maintain automation for cloud-based resources using Ansible + CloudFormation / ARM templates.
-My other responsibilities include postmortem troubleshooting, adopting new cloud services, optimizing spend, creating standards, documenting technical processes, migrating applications to AWS / Azure, building infrastructure for new n-tier applications, and providing architectural expertise to my peers.
-Currently migrating Ciox's second largest application to Azure.
+  On a DevOps team of 4, I develop and maintain automation for cloud-based resources using Ansible, CloudFormation, and ARM templates.
+I also assume the roles of firefighter, postmortem investigator, silo breaker, cost optimizer, standard generator, workload migrator, solution architect, and builder.

   #### Accomplishments:
+  -	Migrated Chartfinder, our largest application (~$150 million / year), to Azure
   -	Led our adoption of Infrastructure as Code (IaC).
   -	Architected most of our footprint in Azure.
   -	Created our AWS and Azure resource naming and tagging standards.
   -	Developed a Lambda function for cleaning up orphaned EBS snapshots.
   -	Developed a Lambda function for rotating indexes in AWS Elasticsearch via Curator.
   -	Developed and maintain our Ansible roles for AWS (Redshift, Backup, S3, EC2, Elasticsearch).
   -	Developed and maintain our Ansible roles for Azure (App Service Environment, App Service Plan, Web App, Function App, Application Insight, SQL Managed Instance, SQL Managed Database, SQL VM, VM, Key Vault, Storage, Application Gateway, Database Migration Service).

 - ### Systems Administrator - Arizona Department of Health Services Sep.
 2016 - Oct.
 2018 *(2 Years, 2 Months)*\